-This degree is designed for students who are looking for a rewarding and lifelong career within the speech and language profession.
+The course is designed for students who are looking for a rewarding and lifelong career within the speech and language therapy profession.
+You will need to have:

 As a student on the BSc (Hons) Speech and Language Therapy course you will learn in a world-leading environment from academics who are at the forefront of the field.
 The course covers the foundations of speech and language therapy including both the social and clinical context of human communication.
-In the fourth year of the course you will partake in clinical placements to develop your practical and clinical skills and knowledge of the field.
+The optional MSLT year offers a range of elective modules and is designed to enhance your knowledge of clinical specialisms and develop your skills in research and clinical leadership.

 The innovative and research-informed curriculum is supported by the Roberta Williams Speech and Language Therapy Centre, our in-house SLT clinic led by specialist practitioners which offers excellent practice placement opportunities to students.
 You can also take advantage of City's close links with speech and language therapy services throughout London.